 News articles are almost always created with very specific word counts in mind, adhering to the publication and broader industry’s guidelines.
-Some blogging publications require a minimum amount of words from contributors, but more often than not, blogging is an open-ended process and be comprised of as many or as few words as needed to provide a useful, succinct piece for the reader.
+Some blogging publications require a minimum amount of words from contributors, but more often than not, blogging is an open-ended process and can be comprised of as many or as few words as needed to provide a useful, succinct piece for the reader.

 When news articles are created, they serve as a standalone piece, highly focused on the topic at hand and backed by facts.
 Blogs can be created as part of an ongoing series and are often valuable resources for a long period of time depending on the topic being covered.